ThatLuckyBear/Lucky_GGST/baiken-cheatsheet.md

 ## working on c.s > IA.YOUZ
-if c.s is blocked delay the YOUZ to hit the mix hold up and forward and S to make it easier but this might make you super jump more To do 66RRC just press all the buttons.
+if c.s is blocked delay the YOUZ to hit the mix hold up and forward and S to make it easier but this might make you super jump more

+To do 66RRC just press all the buttons.
 - If you're doing an attack the game will always prioritize roman cancel over burst so you won't do it by accident.
-- This requires a dash button be set and will always result in a forward moving RRC Roman Cancel
+- This requires a dash button be set and will always result in a forward moving RRC

+Roman Cancel
 - you need to do a FRC (fast roman cancel) to hit j.HS after the YOUZ
 - FRC requires you to cancel the roman cancel with a normal (j.HS) on the first frame or so of the cancel.
-- some routes also use BRC (blue roman cancel) but I have no idea how or why yet the combo
+- some routes also use BRC (blue roman cancel) but I have no idea how or why yet (page 41 or so in the bible link at the top)

+the combo
 - https://streamable.com/w3cclh
 - learn this one first right now I'm still stuck at the FRC but I'll get there